ecominds/micro-service/README.md

 4. verify the logs and test the application

-## Encrypt database credential in properties file
+## Use encrypted credential in properties file
 The simplest way is to use the Jasypt library in order to improve security of Java applications based on Spring framework.

 1. Include the `Jasypt` dependency in `pom.xml`